hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/playwright/pw_executor.md

 **Explanation and Improvements:**

 1. **Dummy Code:**  The original code had no executable functions.
-The solution now creates a `DummyClass` and methods to demonstrate test writing.
+The solution now creates a `DummyClass` and methods to demonStarte test writing.
 Replace this dummy code with the actual `pw_executor.py` content for meaningful tests.

 2. **`pytest.raises`:**  Uses `pytest.raises` for testing exceptions (e.g., `ValueError`).
 This is crucial for testing error handling.